amanzi/ats/docs/documentation/source/input_spec/introduction.rst

 A variable name looks like one of:

-- SUFFIX
+- ROOT_NAME
-- DOMAIN-SUFFIX
+- DOMAIN-ROOT_NAME
-- DOMAIN_SET:ID-SUFFIX
+- DOMAIN_SET:ID-ROOT_NAME

 where:

-- When DOMAIN is supplied, it is the "default" mesh, called `"domain`" in the mesh list, and otherwise is the name of the mesh (e.g. `"surface`").
+- When DOMAIN is not supplied, it is implied to be the "default" mesh, called `"domain`" in the mesh list.
+Otherwise the domain name is the same as the mesh name (e.g. `"surface`").
 - DOMAIN_SET:ID is itself a DOMAIN, where the set defines the collection as a whole (from the mesh list) and the ID is defined by an index across the collection, e.g. `"column:4`"